Candida auris: Treatment

 According to the CDC, C. auris skin colonization without clinical infection does not warrant treatment.
 Amphotericin B is the preferred antifungal for infected infants less than 2 months old as it can cross the blood brain barrier into the meninges and cerebrospinal fluid to effectively treat fungal meningitis.
 Babies are at an increased risk of fungal meningitis.
 For children 2 months or older and adults, echinocandins are the preferred anti-fungal for treatment.
 Antifungals are generally continued for 2 weeks after clearance of the bloodstream infection to ensure effective eradication.
-Serial blood cultures are needed to assess treatment response.
+Serial blood cultures are required to assess treatment response.
 Amphotericin B deoxycholate is recommended in resource limited areas where echinocandins and anti-fungal susceptibility testing are usually unavailable.
 C. auris has a higher rate of treatment failure and infection recurrence after treatment compared to other candidida species.

 Chronic indwelling medical devices such as central venous catheters or bladder catheters should be removed whenever possible during treatment to avoid seeding more yeast into the body from infected biofilms.

 Those with eye symptoms should be evaluated for endophthalmitis, and if present, specific treatment would be required due to the limited eye penetration of echinocandins.